TAbdiukov/extract/JAR.md

 	* JAR file ends somewhere after the "End Header" at 003889ED  (according to both CryptoChecker and HexWalk)
 	* JAR file ends before any other meaningful data, for example, before 0038A8D0 (as detected by CryptoChecker.
 Club Nokia URL) and (00)38B8BE (as detected by HexWalk, Unix path)

 3. Typically phone store JAD files for JAR files, where JAD files in turn store JAR file size in plaintext.
 Let's try our chances.
 Search for `MIDlet-Jar-Size`.
 Luckily, an entry is found at 00370102: `MIDlet-Jar-Size: 32900`
-*Note: If **`MIDlet-Jar-Size`** is not present, then you will have to improvize!
+	*Note: If **`MIDlet-Jar-Size`** is not present, then you will have to improvise!
 You can try over-assuming that JAR file up until "a whatever meaningful entry that follows the end position" or assuming that JAR file ends within 1 KB (+`0x1000`) after End Header Signature.
 In this case, you will end up with a padded, but functional JAR file*.
 4. Now calculate JAR file end position.
 Think about it, it should end at `Start position + length - 1`. -1 is required, so the resulting length matches.
 Hence we have,
 	* 0038097F from step 2
 	* Decimal 32900 from step 3